Mario Kart Wii: Awards

 The game won multiple Wii-specific awards from IGN in its 2008 video game awards, including Best Racing Game and Best Online Multiplayer Game.
 IGN also nominated it for Best Family Game for the Wii.
-The game was ranked ninth in Nintendo Powers "Best of the Decade."
-It also won the award for "Favorite Video Game" at the 2010 Kids' Choice Awards.
+During the 12th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Mario Kart Wii for "Racing Game of the Year".
 Guinness World Records has awarded Mario Kart Wii with a record for being the best-selling racing video game of all time.

-In 2009, Official Nintendo Magazine placed the game fourth in a list of the greatest Nintendo games of all time.
+Legacy

+While official online play support officially ended in 2014, unofficial video game mods created by fans, such as Wiimmfi, have re-established online play.
+CTGP Revolution is a ROM hack created by the users MrBean35000vr and Chadderz, which adds additional courses and new features, such as 24-player races, an implementation of the 200cc engine class from Mario Kart 8 (2014), and additional modes such as Countdown and Item Rain.